lindsim/tangrams/README.md

 Note: <br>
 I made a tangram puzzle to get better at SCSS/CSS and Javascript/Jquery, and because I've been wanting to make this for a while.
-I limited myself to these technologies and HTML. <br>
+I intentionally limited myself to these technologies and HTML. <br>
 <br>
 To do:
   <br>make 5 templates total